-Maggie is a proud San Francisco native and butcher’s daughter with over 10 years of experience working with non-profit organizations.
-After years of working for social justice non-profits, Maggie found her way to gardening through food.
-She spent a summer working on a small organic farm in Mendocino County (2008), and then worked for Tomatero Farm, selling produce at farmer's markets.
-A graduate of the Get Up! program (2012), Maggie is now a course instructor.
-She also works with our guest teachers to develop public workshops, leads group volunteer days, manages the vegetable beds and trains San Francisco garden educators.
-Her favorite plant in the garden is Grevillea 'Ivanhoe'.
+Maggie is a 4th generation San Franciscan who grew up 10 blocks from the garden.
+She is a butcher’s daughter with 15 years of experience working with non-profit organizations.
+After years of working for social justice movements and experience consulting social sector organizations, Maggie found her way to gardening through a love of food.
+She spent a summer working on a small organic farm in Mendocino County (2008), and then worked selling produce at farmer's markets.
+Maggie joined GFE in 2012, and was the Program Director for 4 years before becoming Executive Director in 2016.
+A graduate of the Get Up! program (2012), Maggie is an example that you too can learn to garden.
+Come find her at Garden for the Environment on Saturdays.
+Maggie's favorite plant at GFE is Grevillea 'Ivanhoe'.

-Hilary is the Garden Manager at the GFE, and knows the common (and Latin!) name of nearly every plant in the garden.
+Hilary knows the common (and Latin!) name of nearly every plant in the garden.
 A life-long gardener, trained at the City College Horticulture program, Hilary worked as a professional landscape gardener in San Francisco for 30 years.
 Hilary maintains the water-wise, perennial, and native plant demonstration beds and works with volunteers to keep the garden blooming year round.
 Formerly our head instructor, Hilary now trains staff and guest instructors in teaching sustainable gardening, and develops curriculum for our classes.
 Her favorite plant in the garden is Salvia clevelandii (Cleveland sage).